NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 ### Public calls to EPlusWth.dll

 Several points of the library are made available for use with external programs.
-In each case the parameters passed will be described along with the Visual Basic™ (VB6) code that is used to declare them as well as Fortran 90 style “Interface” statements to the same calls.
-The library is placed in the same folder with the weather converter utility – you may need to copy it to your program’s folder if you choose to add external calls from your program to it.
+In each case the parameters passed will be described along with the Visual Basic™ (VB6) code that is used to declare them as well as Fortran 90 style "Interface" statements to the same calls.
+The library is placed in the same folder with the weather converter utility - you may need to copy it to your program’s folder if you choose to add external calls from your program to it.

 #### SetupPWInternalDataPath

-This call designates the “path” to the files listed above.
+This call designates the "path" to the files listed above.
 This is the location where the ProcessWeather call will expect to find the files.
 Having this incorrectly specified is not fatal, but will probably cause confusion.

 VB declaration statement: